 Treatment of Chronic Paronychia

-Avoiding irritants and excessive water exposure helps the cuticle reform and close the space between the nail fold and nail plate.
+Keeping the hands dry and protected can help the cuticle re-form and close the space between the nail fold and nail plate.
 Gloves or barrier creams are used if water contact is necessary.